Family Medical Leave Attorneys in Burbank

 No. The California Family Rights Act leave is available if you are unable to perform your present job due to a serious health condition, even if you are able to perform a different job or a similar job for a different employer.

-Yes, assuming you are a “covered employee” working for a California Family Rights Act “covered employer,” you are entitled to California Family Rights Act leave of absence because of the birth of your child.
-Contact our employment law attorneys in Burbank to discuss your specific situation.
+If you are a “covered employee” working for a California Family Rights Act “covered employer,” you may be entitled to California Family Rights Act leave of absence because of the birth of your child.
+Please contact one of our employment law attorneys in Los Angeles to discuss your specific situation.

 How long of a leave of absence do I get under the California Family Rights Act?